-Where a specific personal care plan or toileting plan is required, this is written in conjunction with the parents and the Welfare Officer.
+Where a specific personal care plan or toileting plan is required, this is written by the Welfare Officer, in conjunction with the parents.
 All relevant information is shared with appropriate staff (including the catering manager of the school's catering provider).
-Copies of individual Care Plans are kept in the Executive Headteacher's office, Inclusion office and the medical room.
+Copies of individual care plans are kept in the medical office, on CPOMS and in a folder on the Medical drive on the intranet.